dullhunk/book/careers-lab/cvapps/cv-bugs.md

 For graduates, education should usually be the first section, as it is the most recent and important thing about you, unless you have LOTS of work experience.

   1. **OUTLINE** Give an outline of what you have studied in your degree.
 For example saying “BSc in Computer Science” is too vague and ambiguous.
 What have you studied?
 Include courses that you will be doing in the future, as well as ones you have already done.
 By the time you get the interview, you'll be able to say more about them.
 What exactly does YOUR Computer Science degree mean?
 Add some brief context...
-Just saying “*BSc Computer Science*” is not enough, there are [thousands of undergraduate courses in computer science in the UK](http://unistats.co.uk/Search/SubjectList/035) and they are all very different - so give *some* of the details.
+Just saying “*BSc Computer Science*” is not enough, there are [thousands of undergraduate courses in computer science in the UK](http://unistats.co.uk/Search/SubjectList/035) and they are all very different - so give *some* of the details including those up to the end of your current year of study
   2. **TOO MUCH**... but don't list every single module you've done - just summarise the courses that are relevant to the job, the ones you found interesting or excelled at
   3. **AVERAGE** Give an overall degree classification e.g “first year average, 65%, 2:1” but don't list every mark for every course.
 Long lists of marks are usually a waste of space and tedious for the person reading it, unless you want to highlight exceptional performance in particular modules you have studied.
 Whatever mark you are describing, two significant figures is enough e.g. don't say “*68.71% overall mark*” - just “*68% average mark*” will do
   4. **AIMING HIGHER** If you hope that your degree classification will improve, state what your achieved grade and expected grades are - they might be different (e.g. expected grade: first class)